The Complete Guide To Bantam Chickens – Is This The Right Chicken For You?

-Currently, the American Poultry Association has recognized 3 varieties of Brahma bantams, namely the Light, Dark, and Buff.
+The American Poultry Association has recognized three varieties of Brahma bantam chickens, namely the Light, Dark, and Buff.

-This is one of the most well-known – if not the most well-known – chicken breeds.
+This breed is one of the most well-known – if not the most famous – chicken breeds.

-The Italian Leghorn is an impressive layer that shows a superb feed-to-egg conversion ratio in comparison to that of other purebreds, and its bantam type is no exception.
+The Italian Leghorn is an impressive layer that shows a superb feed-to-egg conversion ratio compared to that of other purebreds, and its bantam type is no exception.
 Thus, you can expect from 5 to 6 white-shell eggs per week.

-Don’t forget that proper care can always help your birds lay at their fullest potential, read our article on everything you need to know about what to feed (…and what not to feed) your chickens!
+Don’t forget that proper care can always help your birds lay at their fullest potential.
+Read our guide on everything you need to know about what to feed (…and what not to feed) your chickens!

 When it comes to temperament, these birds are known to be lively and clever, adapting well to both free-ranging and confinement.

-The ideal climate to raise Leghorns in is one that ranges from moderate to hot, although some Leghorns may prove to be cold hardy.
+The ideal climate to raise Leghorns is moderate to hot, although some Leghorns may prove to be cold hardy.

-At the moment, the American Poultry Association has recognized 11 varieties of Single Comb Leghorn bantams and 6 varieties of Rose Comb Leghorn bantams.
+Currently, the American Poultry Association has recognized 11 varieties of Single Comb Leghorn bantams.
+There are six varieties of Rose Comb Leghorn bantams.